msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 1. Tap on the `Edit Service Charges` button.
 A new window opens.
 2. Tap on the `Add charge` button on the new window.
 A new line appears in the list of charges.
 You tap on `Cancel` if you do not wish to add anything.
-3. **Name:** select a service charges in the dropdown list.
+3. **Name:** Select a service charges in the dropdown list.
 You can customise the list of available charges.
-Contact your administrator.
+Contact your administrator
-4. **Comment:** you can add a comment to provide further details about the new charge.
+4. **Comment:** yYou can add a comment to provide further details about the new charge
-5. **Amount:** enter the amount of the charge.
+5. **Amount:** Enter the amount of the charge
-6. **Tax:** enter a % of tax for the charge.
+6. **Tax:** Enter a % of tax for the charge
-7. **Total:** The total field is automatically calculated based on the Amount and the Tax percentage.
+7. **Total:** The total field is automatically calculated based on the Amount and the Tax percentage
-8. **Delete:** you can tap on the `Delete` icon to delete the charge.
+8. **Delete:** You can tap on the `Delete` icon to delete the charge

 In this section, you can also edit the tax rate (%) for the items sell price.
 Tap on the pencil icon and enter a value.